RedGreenBlue09/WFAv7_Installer/README.md

 Go to [Issues page](https://github.com/RedGreenBlue09/WFAv7_Installer/issues), check if your issue is already reported.
 If not, open an issue ticket providing detailed information and logs.

+## License notice

+Some script files are licensed under the Microsoft Reciprocal License (MS-RL).
+If you wish to redistribute such files without `LICENSE-SCRIPTS.txt`, you should add the license's content into it.

 ## Credits

 	fadilfadz01 (Fadil Fadz)     : Helping me write the script